Build-Week-PT-Jul20-Water-My-Plants-2/Backend/README.md

 # Backend
-Backend for Water My Plants
+Backend for Water My Plants.
+An app where you can save, edit, browse your plants and other users plants.
 **Endpoints marked as restricted means that you will need to include json webtoken  in your request header**

 <br />